Ken Masters: Live-action

 Gary Daniels played a parody version of the character in Wong Jing's live-action adaptation of the manga City Hunter.
 Ekin Cheng's character of Kent is based on Ken Masters, being a villain in Wonng's parody film Future Cops.
 Both films were released in 1993.

 Damian Chapa portrayed Ken in the 1994 Street Fighter movie, where he and Ryu (played by Byron Mann) are traveling con artists who steal money from wealthy crime bosses/lords and drug kingpins though various schemes such as selling modified toy guns.

 British actor Christian Howard portrayed Ken in the live-action short film Street Fighter: Legacy, and reprised his role in the follow-up series Street Fighter: Assassin's Fist and Street Fighter: Resurrection.
 Taking place to a time similar to Street Fighter Alpha, the younger Ken is shown to be arrogant and impatient, and was brought to Japan at a young age by his father (a friend of Gouken's) to Gouken's dojo following the death of his mother.
 He finds a book showing the techniques of the Satsui no Hado and is warned by Gouken not to use them.
 During a bout with Ryu, Ryu is taken over by the Satsui No Hado, forcing Ken to nearly kill him with a flaming Shoryuken.
 As Gouken sends his two students off, he trusts Ken to look after Ryu.

-Ken is set to appear in the upcoming reboot portray by Noah Centineo as the co-main lead.
+Ken will be portrayed by Noah Centineo in the upcoming reboot.
+Centineo's casting as Ken has been criticized as whitewashing.

 Animation

 In Street Fighter II: The Movie, he was voiced by Kenji Haga in the Japanese version and by Eddie Frierson in the English dub.
 Known as the world's strongest warrior after Ryu, Ken is kidnapped and brainwashed by M. Bison to defeat his best friend.
 In their eventual fight, Ken regains his senses and joins Ryu into defeating Bison together.

 He was voiced by Scott McNeil in the Street Fighter animated series.
 In Street Fighter II V, he was voiced by Jimmy Theodore in the Animaze dub and Jason Douglas in the ADV Films dub.
 In the series, Ken and Ryu travel across the world to become stronger, learning to use the Hado energy while training with Dhalsim which attracts Bison in this portrayal.
 He was voiced by Kazuya Ichijo in Japanese and Steven Blum in the dub for the Street Fighter Alpha movie.
 The 1999 OVA Street Fighter Alpha: The Animation focuses on Ken and Ryu meeting Shun, a young boy who claims to be Ryu's brother.
 Shun's existence brings conflict with Professor Sadler and Rosanov whom Ken and Ryu fight; Sadler and Bison both seek out powerful fighters to absorb their abilities, particularly Ryu's Dark Hadou.
 Ryu searches for Shun after he is kidnapped by Rosanov, confronting Akuma in the process.
-The 2005 OVA Street Fighter Alpha: Generations features a similar storyline but Ken plays a minor role in comparison.
+The 2005 OVA Street Fighter Alpha: Generations features a similar storyline; however, Ken plays a minor role in comparison.